jagthebeetle/jagthebeetle.github.io/_posts/2016-05-04-sqrrt-partial.md

 Thanks to Davies' original, we get the notion of not actually connecting `nearestNode` to `newNode`, but rather marginally stepping towards it (refreshing our lovely trigonometry while we do so).
 This happens to be key, I think, in giving the structure a more organic shape.
 Otherwise you end up with something more Kandinsky-esque, more like pick-up sticks than a venous, radical growth.
-I think there's also something about minimizing intersections, but I am playing the artist right now.

-Contariwise, a smart, determined fellow at this point asks, "How do you calculate the nearestNode in sublinear time?"
+(A smart, determined fellow at this point asks, "How do you calculate the nearestNode in sublinear time?"
-To this I respond, "Nay, naive computer scientist that I am, I take that pitiful approach you decry as O(n)!
-I iterate through each node and calculate the distance!
-(Have at your k-d/R/R* trees!)"
+To this I respond, "I don't.
+(Have at your k-d/R/R* trees!)")

-Hem.

 A more interesting exercise for the nonce is to generalize this to three dimensions!
 (An opportunity to play with threes.js not to be passed up!)